fastify/fastify-diagnostics-channel/README.md

 **Channel**: `fastify.onTimeout`

-This event is sent when a request spent more time than [`connectionTimeout`](https://fastify.dev/docs/latest/Reference/Server/#connectiontimeout) specifies.
+This event is sent when a request spends more time than [`connectionTimeout`](https://fastify.dev/docs/latest/Reference/Server/#connectiontimeout) specifies.
 For further information about `connectionTimeout` check the Fastify documentation.

 The message data is an object containing a [`request` object](https://fastify.dev/docs/latest/Reference/Request), [`reply` object](https://fastify.dev/docs/latest/Reference/Reply), and `connectionTimeout` value

-Note: by default the Fastify does not limit the request time.
+Note: by default Fastify does not limit the request time.

 ```js
 const dc = require('node:diagnostics_channel')